cnanney/dev-toolbox/README.md

 Runs entirely offline, and only requires local storage permission to remember the last tool used and its input.

-Currently available on Chrome, soon to be released on Firefox and Edge.
+Currently available on the Chrome Web Store, which can also be used to install in Edge.
+Firefox release coming soon-ish.